aftabn81/AIPostGenerator/readme.txt

 Have you ever struggled with writing posts for social media?
 How about content that grabs the attention of target audience?

-You know it is challenge.
+You know it is a challenge.
-- It needs a great hook.
+- Content Generation needs a great hook.
-- Great content in short form.
+- Followed by good conent in short form.
 - And totally different styles for LinkedIn than X (formely Twitter).

  How would you like AI generated content to get you started?